 Spent battery acid and waste oil from forklift servicing was disposed by allowing it to flow down the hill onto a bank behind the Battery Shop (Building 36).
 Surface drainage from the bank flowed into a storm drain, which drains into Lake Greenwood.
 As an IM, surface debris was removed from the hillside and land filled as trash.
-An RFI work plan is planned to address all media.
-An RFI Workplan is in preparation to address all media.
-Fieldwork is anticipated to be performed in 2012.
+RFI fieldwork began in 2012 and indicated a need for an IM.
+The IM was completed in December 2014.
+An IMR is in progress.

-J-2(x) SWMU 24/00 SLUDGE DRYING BEDS A & B (SDBA &B)
+J-2(x) SWMU 24/00 SLUDGE DRYING BEDS A & B (SDBA&B)